ashishjha89/Ramble/user-identity-service/README.md

 Maildev web app runs on port 1080 (web ui).
 The SMTP server runs on port 1025.

 #### Vault for email-sender-lib
-Email-sender credential fetching logic from vault can be enabled by application.yml in email-sender-lib.
+Email-sender credential fetching logic from vault can be enabled by application.yml.

 If Vault is enabled, then following steps are needed for local setup: